Tag

 Browsing

-The 27 best games of all time, It’s a sad fact that most of us won’t ever be any good at football.
-But whether on console or PC, the can take you into a fantasy world in which you’re a world beater.
+The 27 best football games of all time, It’s a sad fact that most of us won’t ever be any good at football.
+But whether on console or PC, the best games can take you into a fantasy world in which you’re a world beater.

 But then that’s football: it has the power to reduce otherwise sensible people to mere shells of their former selves.
 And game makers soon realised they were on to something good when they created the first footie sims, because in no time they were flying off the shelf.